logicielsjpb/solidus_google_merchant/README.markdown

 There are two options to regulate Google Merchant product update:

-A) Setup cronjobs to run 'rake spree_google_merchant:generate' and 'rake spree_google_merchant:transfer'
+A) Setup cronjobs to run 'rake solidus_google_merchant:generate' and 'rake solidus_google_merchant:transfer'

 Development of this extension is sponsored by [End Point][1] and by [FCP Groton][2].